erysdren/trenchbroom-pov-ray/README.md

 A basic toolchain for creating [POV-Ray](http://www.povray.org) scenes in [TrenchBroom](https://trenchbroom.github.io/).

+Huge thanks to [.:/ DiSCATTe \:.](https://discatte.github.io/) and [Spoike](https://triptohell.info/) for helping me figure out the best ways to translate the map data to POV-Ray.
+This wouldn't have been possible without them!

 ## Usage

 1. Copy the [`POV-Ray`](/POV-Ray/) folder to your TrenchBroom games directory.